pablohildo/points_api/README.md

 docker-compose run api mix ecto.setup docker-compose up
 ```
-This will also create your database, table and and seed it with a million users with zero points, while also startint Phoenix endpoint.
+This will also create your database, table and and seed it with a million users with zero points, while also starting the Phoenix endpoint.

 **In both cases, now you can visit [`localhost:4000`](http://localhost:4000) from your browser or HTTP Client.**